-A design-thinking approach was used, in which we carried out:
+A design-thinking approach to development was used, involving:

 - 1. Problem definition and early ideation via a scoping review and structured brainstorming - 2.
 Needs-assessment interviews with stakeholders (6 clinicians and 4 youth sports coaches) - 3.
-Building a R2Play prototype and conducting usability testing via cognitive walkthroughs with 5 clinicians
+Building a prototype of R2Play and conducting usability testing via cognitive walkthroughs with 5 clinicians